-- to re-elect Barry K. Fingerhut and Bryan D. Leibman to our Board as Class II Directors; - to approve, on an advisory basis, our Named Executive Officer compensation; - to ratify the appointment of Grant Thornton LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2019; and - to transact such other business as may properly come before the Annual Meeting or any adjournments or postponements thereof.
+Proposal Number Subject of Proposal Recommended Vote For details see pages starting on 1 Re-elect Douglas B. Meehan and Donald D. Patteson, Jr. to our Board as Class III Directors.
+FOR the proposal 6 2 Approve, on an advisory basis, our Named Executive Officer compensation.
+FOR the proposal 39 3 Ratify the appointment of Grant Thornton LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2020.
+FOR the proposal 41

+We will also transact any other business as may properly come before the Annual Meeting or any adjournments or postponements thereof.